Golden Eagles vs. Catamounts: First Round Betting Trends, Record ATS, Home/Road Splits

 Additional Marquette Insights & Trends

-- Marquette has a 5-5 record against the spread while going 9-1 overall over its last 10 games.
+- Marquette has a 5-5 record against the spread while finishing 9-1 overall over its past 10 games.

-- The Golden Eagles have gone over the total in four of their last 10 contests.
+- Four of Golden Eagles' past 10 contests have hit the over.

 - The 79.9 points per game the Golden Eagles score are 13.3 more points than the Catamounts allow (66.6).